HigherOrderCO/HVM/README.md

 #### Comment

 The example from the README, TreeSum recursively builds and sums all elements of a perfect binary tree.
-HOVM outperforms Haskell because this algorithm is embarassingly parallel, allowing it to use all the 8 cores available.
+HOVM outperforms Haskell by a wide margin, because this algorithm is embarassingly parallel, allowing it to fully use all the 8 cores available on my machine.

 Parallel QuickSort
 ------------------